 Description

-This article explains how to delete FortiGate log entries stored in memory or local disk.
+This article explains how to delete FortiGate log entries stored in memory or on the local disk.

 Scope